imsushant12/ReactJS/Notes/Notes.md

 3. **Dependency Management**: When using hooks like `useEffect` within custom hooks, managing the dependency array can become tricky and lead to bugs if not handled carefully.
 4. **Limited to React Hooks**: Custom hooks are tied to React and can only be used in React-based applications.

+### What is React Router?
+React Router is a standard library for routing in React applications.
+It enables navigation between different components within a React app, allowing for dynamic content rendering based on the URL path, without reloading the entire page.
+React Router manages the history stack, which ensures that navigating within a single-page application feels seamless, much like a multi-page app.